mcpavao/nuage_up/README.md

-# Containerizing and Deploying Your Application on Kubernetes
+# Containerizing and Deploying our Application on Kubernetes
 Overview
 This guide will walk you through the process of containerizing your application and deploying it on Kubernetes.